Wednesdays at 8:00 p.m. ET – next six-week group starts September 29th.

 Here’s how it works:

-- Register and attend our next FREE Writing Salon.
+- Register and attend our next Open Writing Salon.
 All writers in our group must have attended at least one of these sessions prior to enrolling in a six-week salon.
 Once you register, you’ll receive more details about the free salon.
 After the salon, you’ll receive an invitation to sign up for our next six-week session of classes.

 - Each salon meets for six weeks so that you will be able to enjoy the momentum and breakthroughs that come from staying with this practice consistently.
 You’ll also get to know the other writers’ styles and personalities (as they’ll get to know yours) so that you can begin to observe patterns, warn of pitfalls, and celebrate each others’ growth over the course of our time together.